Medieval Serfdom of Roman origin

 Together with serfdom and lordship, that evolved from the anarchy of the Dark Ages, this created a different environment that set the scene for a totally new system of social, legal and economic development that lasted for close to 500 years (800 – 1300).
 On a more positive note, this feudal system became the major economic engine behind the agriculture revolution that occurred during this period and coincided with the Medieval Warm Period that created favourable climatological condition for this to happen.

 These Feudal Ages were also the centuries where the clerical and in particular the monastic powers reached their pinnacle.
 The Church as well as the secular leaders had since time immemorial owned large number of slaves and the serf system therefore was for them a logical evolution from this earlier Roman system.
 What we have here is the beginning of capitalistic economic development without any form of social protection.
-For several thousands of years already slaves were seen as property similar to cattle and tools, even an enlightened person as Aristotle describes them as such in his book ‘The Politics’.
-To further emphasise that he continues that the deliberate function of the soul is not present in a slave, inoperative in a female and undeveloped in a child.
+For several thousands of years already slaves were seen as property similar to cattle and tools, even an enlightened person as Aristotle describes them as such in his book ‘The Politics’: ” the deliberate function of the soul is not present in a slave, inoperative in a female and undeveloped in a child”.

 In the Low Countries and in north Germany the manor system was also tempered by that fact that large land reclamation was undertaken and those peasants involved often received free land as compensation, this significantly improved their overall prosperity.
 This became a prelude for the development of more market oriented economic developments.

 I have a direct link to that feudal system through a conversation I had with Rosa, the late wife of Joseph Budde (who died in WWII).
 In a discussion with her in the 1990s she mentioned with pride that Joseph and his father were ‘colons’.
-She put a lot of emphasis on that title and there was pride about that in her voice.
-When I later studied this further it became clear to me that what she indicated by that was as we will see later that they were reasonably well off farmers, they had more freedom under the serf system of the local monastery.
+She put a lot of emphasis on that title and said it with a certain pride.
+When I later studied this further it became clear to me that what she indicated by that was as we will see later that they were reasonably well-off farmers, they had more freedom under the serf system of the local monastery.
 Colon was the term for a farmer who had the right to let one of his children become the new farmer and he ‘owned’ farmland.

 The system of Serfdom